edadma/bittydb/format.md

 Values
 ------

-Generally all values of any (non-simple) kind that can be put into the database, including object keys, have the layout:
+Generally, all values of any (non-simple) type that can be put into the database, including object keys, have the layout:

 Field        | Contents         | Default | Description
 -----        | --------         | ------- | -----------